rlmrodriguez/rlmrodriguez/README.md

 🙋🏽‍♂️ **About Me**

-I wear many hats depending on what's required of me but first of all, I'm a passionate learner, an Agricultural Engineer, a gamer and a self-taught Web Developer.
+I wear many hats depending on what's required of me but to tell you a little bit of something about myself - I'm a passionate learner, an Agricultural Engineer, a gamer and a self-taught Web Developer.
 - - - -

 👨🏽‍💻 **Tech Stack**